mikikonomiya/olympic-data-analysis/README.md

 * `presentation/`: Full project summary and slides (PDF).

 ## 💾 Data Sources
-The raw data was sourced from the **Kaggle "120 years of Olympic history: athletes and results"** and the **World GDP by Country: 1960-2022**.
+The raw data was sourced from the **Kaggle "120 years of Olympic history: athletes and results"** and the **"World GDP by Country: 1960-2022"**.
 Custom subsets and cleaning scripts were used to generate the era-specific data for the comparative analysis.

 ## ⚖️ License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.